w3c/permissions-ws-2022/report.md

 We have a concern that a vicious circle can exist when a person with a disability may need to install an extension-based assistive technology, but is unable to manage permissions effectively because of accessibility barriers that may exist within the installation, or specific permission on-boarding flows until the extension is installed, and has its required permissions granted.

-### Incentivizing developers to use good patterns / How to design ‘good' friction? {#incentivizing-developers-to-use-good-patterns-how-to-design-‘good'-friction}
+### Incentivizing developers to use good patterns / How to design ‘good' friction?

 **Reporter**: Arnout Terpstra